My top tips for visiting wedding fairs...

 (spoiler - always eat the cake!)

-I've recently been lucky enough to attend a range of wedding fairs across the South West, with my stand and my camera, chatting to loads of lovely couples planning their big day.
+I've recently been lucky enough to attend a range of wedding fairs across the South West, with my stand and my camera, chatting to loads of lovely couples looking for natural wedding photography on their big day.

-As with so many things involved with wedding planning, you may not have any experience of going to wedding fairs before and might not know what to expect.
+As with so many things involved with wedding planning, you may not have any experience of going to wedding fairs before or know what to expect.
 With that in mind, I've put together a few top tips to help you get the most out of going to wedding fairs.

 Scroll to the end to see a selection of images I've taken at recent fairs and see which ones I will be at this spring!*